jasonblanchard/openapi-typescript-server/README.md

 TODO: Example

+#### Route paths

+The Express middleware will mount paths based on the exact paths in your OpenAPI spec ignoring any base paths in `servers`.
+You'll need to mount the routes returned from `registerRoutes` to the right base path in your server setup.

 #### Error handling

 Errors can be handled directly in your route handlers by defining a "default" schema for all errors.
 In the route handler, return the "default" response variant and include a `status` code.